4d/docs/website/translated_docs/es/ORDA/ordaClasses.md

 ### Generalidades

 An **alias** attribute is built above another attribute of the data model, named **target** attribute.
 The target attribute can belong to a related dataclass (available through any number of relation levels) or to the same dataclass.
 An alias attribute stores no data, but the path to its target attribute.
-You can define as many alias attributes as you want in a dataclass.
+Puede definir tantos atributos de alias como desee en una clase de datos.

 Alias attributes are particularly useful to handle N to N relations.
 They bring more readability and simplicity in the code and in queries by allowing to rely on business concepts instead of implementation details.